mechabecca94/MDes/Mapping.md

 ![](https://i.imgur.com/vOpOeMD.jpg?1)
 ![](https://i.imgur.com/WLoZuEt.jpg?4)

-The above is my first play through of a system that involves first writing down my game idea, before asking a series of questions that return me to the original prompt for a reflective reconsideration.
+The above is my first play through of a system that involves first writing down my game idea to be questioned for reflective reconsideration.
 I will break down the steps I took in a tidied up recreation below.

 <b>Prototype rules</b>